Not sure where to buy all those household essentials for your life in the United Kingdom? Find out with our helpful guide to shopping in the UK.

 Clothes, shoes, and accessories

 All large towns and cities in the UK have a main retail area in the center where you’ll be able to find a range of clothing stores offering men’s, women’s, and children’s fashion.
-In larger urban areas, you’ll find well-known international fashion retailers, including H&M, River Island, Topshop/Topman, Next, and Zara, alongside department stores selling clothing.
+In larger urban areas, you’ll find well-known international fashion retailers, including H&M, River Island, Uniqlo, Next, and Zara, alongside department stores selling clothing.
 In smaller towns, you’re unlikely to find these international retailers, although there will be local options.

 The range of clothing and shoe stores available varies significantly between towns.
 For the best selection, you may need to travel to larger regional centers where you’ll find various footwear and fashion outlets for all budgets.
 In many cities, you’ll also find higher-end outlets such as Louis Vuitton and Urban Outfitters, as well as cheaper retailers like Primark, TK Maxx, and Peacocks.
 Some larger, out-of-town supermarkets also sell clothing.